Grandparenting 101 With Richard and Linda Eyre

 - Any-time access to recordings of the Zoom classes

-- Free repeat registration for the following six months of new Zoom seminars (once you are registered, you can continue to attend every month for as long as you wish).
+- Free repeat registration for Regular or Sponsoring members to the following six months of new Zoom seminars which you can continue to attend every month for as long as you wish.

-As you can see, we want you to join us in deep involvement in this important and joyful thing called GRANDparenting.
-We want Grandparenting 101 to help each of us grow into the best family leaders and supporters possible and to become part of a large coalition of difference-making grandparents, sharing ideas and motivation with each other about this core-of-life role!
+As you can see, ValuesParenting and the Eyres want you to join us in deep involvement in this important and joyful thing called GRANDparenting.
+We want Grandparenting 101 to help each of us grow into the best family leaders and supporters possible and to become part of a large coalition or movement of difference-making grandparents, sharing ideas and motivation with each other about this core-of-life role!

 Here are some of the books that relate to the online course (and that will be made available at author’s price to those who register and participate).

-This course is called Grandparenting 101, but our surveys revealed that most of us don’t just want a survey course, or beginners’ classes; we want to be the Masters of Grandparenting–to get our “Doctorates” in helping our Grandkids to survive and thrive and succeed.
-So even though we call it Grandparenting 101, think of it as Grandparenting 505–an advanced course for those who want their “Grandparenting phD.”
+This course is called Grandparenting 101, but our surveys revealed that most of us don’t just want a survey course, or beginners’ classes; we want to be the Masters of Grandparenting and of leading our 3-generation families.
+We want to get our “Doctorates” in helping our Grandkids to survive and thrive and succeed.
+So even though we call it Grandparenting 101, lets think of it as Grandparenting 505–an advanced course for those who want their “Grandparenting phD.”